wendyverdonk93/docs/content/faq/general/currencies-supported.md

 For example, the currency dollar (USD) is paid out in dollar (USD) and also received on your business bank account in dollars (USD).

-For questions about currencies and options in your MultiSafepay Control, email the Support Team at <support@multisafepay.com>
+For questions about currencies and options in your MultiSafepay Control, email our Support Team at <support@multisafepay.com>